-She concentrates her litigation practice on intellectual property, securities arbitrations, media and entertainment, and healthcare liability.
+She concentrates her litigation practice on intellectual property, securities arbitrations, media and entertainment, and healthcare facility liability.

 Mrs. Torres-Sastre, who is ranked in the Intellectual Property field by the renowned international publication Chambers & Partners in its Latin America Guide, litigates and counsels clients across diverse industries on trademark, copyright, unfair competition, false advertising, right of publicity, and related commercial matters.